seyramgabriel/HNG-Full-Stack-FastAPI-and-React-Template/frontend/README.md

 ## Containerisation:

 1. **Dockerfile**:
     Make sure you have the Dockerfile in the frontend directory.
+2. **Frontend .env**
+   Edit the frontend/.env file to reflect your domain name of IP address

-2. **Next steps**: Proceed to backend README.md file for continuation of containerisation.
+3. **Next steps**: Proceed to backend README.md file for continuation of containerisation.